vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

 def evalFixedExprF(e: Fix[ExpressionF]): Int = e.unFix ???
 ```

-The returned ExpressionF can be one of our ValueF, AddF or MultF having a Fix ExpressionF as their type parameter.
+The returned `ExpressionF` can be one of our `ValueF`, `AddF` or `MultF` having a `Fix ExpressionF` as their type parameter.
 It makes sense to do pattern matching and decide what to do next:

 ```haskell
 evalFixedExprF :: Fix ExpressionF -> Int